Key Course Information

 Additionally, we are an Authorised Avid Learning Partner for Pro Tools and Media Composer, offering certified industry-approved training integrated into the degree.

-Module screenings and lectures take place in the specially-equipped Queen's Film Theatre (QFT), which is also a fully-working cinema, playing host to an extensive programme of international art house and independent films.
-Students also have access to a large collection of feature films at the McClay Library, alongside an extensive collection of books and periodicals in the field.
+Module seminars, screenings and lectures take place in the specially-equipped Queen's Film Theatre (QFT), which is also a fully-working cinema, playing host to an extensive programme of international art house and independent films.
+Students also have access to a large collection of feature films at the McClay Library, alongside an extensive collection of books and periodicals in the fields of cinema, media, and film practice.

-Placement: we maintain strong contacts with the local film and media industries (which have been experiencing significant growth in Belfast) and an industry placement forms an important component of the Single Honours degree.
+Placement: we maintain strong contacts with the local film and media industries (which have been experiencing significant growth in Belfast in recent years) and an industry placement forms an important component of the Single Honours degree.

 Industry Links: production teaching is regularly carried out by tutors who are actively involved in film and media production, providing invaluable opportunities to learn first-hand from industry professionals.